Amazon Prime Day 2018: The best deals still available (Tuesday update)

 Great deals on Bose noise-cancelling headphones, smallest wireless speaker

-And Bose's smallest wireless speaker, the SoundLink Micro, is 30 percent off its normal $100 price: Just $70 for this water-resistant small wonder.See the Bose SoundLink Micro
+And Bose's smallest wireless speaker, the SoundLink Micro, is 30 percent off its normal $100 price: Just $70 for this water-resistant little wonder.See the Bose SoundLink Micro at Amazon

 More deals: Best Prime Day audio deals